-- Department of Early Childhood/Elementary - · Education and Special Education - · Department of Health, Physical Education and Exercise Science - · Department of Secondary Education and School Leadership - · The H.H.
-Bozeman Integrated Media/ Resource Center

-- · The Office of Clinical Experiences and Student Services

-- · The Student Volunteer Center
+- · Department of Early Childhood/Elementary/Special Education - · Department of Health, Physical Education and Exercise Science - · Department of Secondary Education and School Leadership - · The Office of Clinical Experiences and Student Services - · The NSU Pre-School Academy

-- · The Praxis I Instructional Center

-- · The NSU Pre-School Academy

 Undergraduate programs leading to the Bachelor of Science degree require a minimum of 120 semester hours of credit.
-These programs lead to the Virginia Collegiate Professional Teacher Certificate or to a specific educational career.
+These programs lead to the teacher licensure from the Virginia Department of Education or to a specific educational career.